Recognition in Academic Review is Structural, Not Personal

 Preparing for promotion, tenure, or a major academic review?

-Book a Strategic Diagnostic Review to receive expert, institutionally informed feedback on your portfolio, book project, or other high-stakes academic materials.
+For faculty navigating promotion and tenure review, Book a Strategic Diagnostic Review to receive expert, institutionally informed feedback on your portfolio, book project, or other high-stakes academic materials.
 We’ll help you clarify how your work will be interpreted, evaluated, and positioned within institutional systems.

-Book a Strategic Diagnostic Review.
+Book a Strategic Diagnostic Review

-Aubrey Huber, PhD — Co-Founder & Academic Coach specializing in dissertation-to-book projects, faculty portfolios, and institutionally informed feedback on complex academic work.
+Aubrey Huber, PhD — Co-Founder & Academic Coach specializing in dissertation-to-book transitions, academic writing strategy, and faculty research development for publication and promotion.

 Previous